 "Advanced biofuels, biobased chemicals and the bioeconomy in general will develop at a slower rate if incentives and legislative support aren't provided."

 Cefic is the forum and the voice of the chemical industry in Europe.
 Cefic is a committed partner to EU policymakers, facilitating dialogue with industry and sharing our broad-based expertise.
 They represent 29,000 large, medium and small chemical companies in Europe, which directly provide 1.2 million jobs and account for 14.7% of world chemical production.
 Based in Brussels they interact every day on behalf of members with international and EU institutions, non-governmental organisations, the international media, and other stakeholders.
-This week our editor Luke Upton spoke to Andreas Kohl, Head of Research & Development Biotechnology to share his thoughts about what we can expect from the bio-based industry in the future and the important role that legislation has at influencing market forces.
+This week our editor Luke Upton spoke to Andreas Kohl, Head of Research & Development Biotechnology at Clariant which is a member of the European Chemical Industry Council to share his thoughts about what we can expect from the bio-based industry in the future and the important role that legislation has at influencing market forces.

 Luke Upton (LU): What led you to your current role?